 The tone can be more transparent here.
 If you’ve hit the panic button, it’s fine to let your team know why.
 Also, a vibrantly upbeat report is appropriate if you want to accentuate a job well done.
 No need to hold back.
 This report will also be more detail-oriented, fixating on individual tasks and items that are of value to your team.
 Internal reports may, sometimes, focus on fewer issues and just do a deep-dive where it’s needed most.

 Why Are Status Reports Important?

 The best project status reports create accountability and ownership within your team.
 They uncover issues, mitigate risks, and most of all – ensure you’re on track towards your project goals.

 For clients, project status reports provide value.
 It gives them confidence that their money is delivering value.
 It can make them look good to their bosses.
 It can ensure funding continues in the future.
 It can also totally save your ass in that you have a paper trail in case things go off the rails.

 Project status reports are created after your project plan is in place and things are in motion.
 If we want to get super precise, it’s during the Monitoring & Controlling phase.
 Typically, they are sent on a weekly or monthly basis.
 Heck, you can even do it on the daily – but only if necessary.

-Project Status reports can be delivered in a variety of methods.
+Project status reports can be delivered in a variety of methods.
 There is no perfect way to do it.
 Email.
-Through a PM tool.
+Monitoring & Controlling.
 Verbally, and then followed up with a PDF.
 The options and combinations are endless.

-Project Status Reports are not, and should not serve as a task Producers & PMs do because it’s part of the job responsibilities.
+Project status reports are not, and should not serve as task Producers & PMs do because it’s part of the job responsibilities.
 It’s a Producer/Project Manager’s duty to make meaningful and useful status reports.
 Not just to “do the status report” that nobody reads.

 In your status report, you must include the following: